-In this guide, we'll discuss in more depth how fail2ban actually works and how you can use this knowledge to modify or extend the behavior of this service.
+In another tutorial, we discussed How to protect SSH with Fail2ban.
+In this guide, we’ll discuss in more depth how Fail2ban actually works and how you can use this knowledge to modify or extend the behavior of this service.

-The basic idea behind fail2ban is to monitor the logs of common services to spot patterns in authentication failures.
+The purpose of Fail2ban is to monitor the logs of common services to spot patterns in authentication failures.

 When fail2ban is configured to monitor the logs of a service, it looks at a filter that has been configured specific to that service.
 The filter is designed to identify authentication failures for that specific service through the use of complex regular expressions.
-It defines these regular expression patterns into a variable called
+Regular expressions are a common templating language used for pattern matching.
+It defines these regular expression patterns into an internal variable called

-Luckily, fail2ban includes filter files for common services.
-When a line in the service's log file matches the
+By default, Fail2ban includes filter files for common services.
+When a log from any service, like a web server, matches the

-failregex in its filter, the defined action is executed for that service.
+failregex in its filter, a predefined action is executed for that service.
 The

 action is a variable that can be configured to do many different things, depending on the preferences of the administrator.

 By default, action will be taken when three authentication failures have been detected in 10 minutes, and the default ban time is for 10 minutes.
-The default for number of authentication failures necessary to trigger a ban is overridden in the SSH portion of the default configuration file to allow for 6 failures before the ban takes place.
-This is entirely configurable by the administrator.
+This is configurable.

 When using the default

-Fail2ban is configured through a variety of files located within a hierarchy under the
+Fail2ban is configured through several files located within a hierarchy under the

-fail2ban.conf file configures some basic operational settings like the way the daemon logs info, and the socket and pid file it will use.
-The main configuration, however takes place in the files that define the "jails".
+fail2ban.conf file configures some operational settings like the way the daemon logs info, and the socket and pid file it will use.
+The main configuration, however, is specified in the files that define the per-application “jails”.

 By default, fail2ban ships with a

 jail.conf file.
-However, this can be overwritten in updates, so users are encouraged to copy this file to a
+However, this can be overwritten in updates, so you should copy this file to a

 jail.local file and make adjustments there.